Anisotropic Kitaev Spin Glass in Li$_{2}$Ru$_{x}$Ir$_{1-x}$O$_{3}$: Results

 \section{Results}

-In substituting less than $10\%$ Ru on the Ir sites of \blio, a trend emerges in which both the low-temperature $T_N$ and the high-temperature $T_\eta$, marked by a slope change in magnetic susceptibility and a splitting of the FC-ZFC magnetic susceptibilities, respectively, are suppressed to lower temperatures.
-Because precisely measuring dopant levels below $10\%$ is challenging using existing methods (such as EDS and X-ray diffraction), we instead use these trends in the suppression of $T_N$, nominal Ru content used in synthesis, and comparison to previous studies on higher Ru content \cite{lei_structural_2014}.
-Based on these trends, we present representative behaviors in three regimes: ultra-low doping ($x\lesssim1\%$), low doping ($1\%\lesssim x\lesssim5\%$), and mid-doping ($5\%\lesssim x\lesssim10\%$).
+In substituting less than $10\%$ Ru on the Ir sites of \blio, a trend emerges in which both the low-temperature $T_N$, marked by a slope change in magnetic susceptibility, and the high-temperature $T_\eta$, marked by a splitting of the FC-ZFC magnetic susceptibilities, are suppressed to lower temperatures.
+Because precisely measuring dopant levels below $10\%$ on small samples is challenging using existing methods (such as EDS and X-ray diffraction), we instead use these trends in the suppression of $T_N$, nominal Ru content used in synthesis, and comparison to previous studies on higher Ru content \cite{lei_structural_2014}.
+All stated nominal Ru concentrations are relative estimated values, and are not absolute.
+A full discussion of this determination is presented in SI Sec.
+I. Based on these trends, we present representative behaviors in two regimes: low doping ($0\%\lesssim x\lesssim5\%$) and mid-doping ($5\%\lesssim x\lesssim10\%$).